cjolowicz/blog/content/posts/hypermodern-python-project.md

     ...
 ```

-Finally, configure `flake8` to enable the `flake8-black` warnings, which are
+Configure `flake8` to enable the `flake8-black` warnings, which are prefixed by
-prefixed by `BLK`.
+`BLK`.
 Also, some built-in warnings do not align well with Black.
+You need to
-Ignore `E203` (Whitespace before ':'), and `W503` (Line break before binary
+ignore warnings `E203` (*Whitespace before ':'*), and `W503` (*Line break before
-operator), and set the maximum line length to a more permissive value:
+binary operator*), and set the maximum line length to a more permissive value:

 ```ini
 # .flake8